Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Action**

 We had a pleasant conversation with him about our symbiotic system design.
 Prof. Fang made a detailed explanation of the composition of lichen.
-Algae mainly **provide energy and essential substances like **saccharides** through photosynthesis while fungi provide the necessary ions for algae.
+Algae mainly **provide energy and essential substances** like **saccharides** through photosynthesis while fungi provide the necessary ions for algae.
 Besides, fungi can maintain the **physical structure** of lichen by secreting **polysaccharides**.
 The physical structure is quite necessary for lichens, which equips them with a strong ability to absorb and keep water.
 With this ability, lichens can form sheet-like structures to keep water under dry conditions and quickly rejuvenate when adequate water is available.

 Considering our experimental design, Prof. Fang pointed out huge challenges in engineering the symbiotic system of lichens.
 Since the structural paradigm of lichens has undergone a long evolutionary evolution, the delicate composition remains unknown to humans in many aspects.
 He recommended we build a physical structure to make our symbiotic system more tolerant of the environment.
 He also reminded us of **the association between physiological characteristics and the environment**.

 **Review**

 With the professional suggestions of Prof. Fang, we introduced **a cell-cell adhesion Module** into our symbiotic system.
-With this module, we could construct a **biofilm** with a programmable physical structure through antigen-nanobody interaction.
-The biofilm would contribute to the survival of our symbiotic system on the surface of Mars. (see more details in <u>Description</u>)
+This module could construct a **biofilm** with a programmable physical structure through antigen-nanobody interaction.
+The biofilm would contribute to our symbiotic system's survival on the Martian surface. (see more details in [Description](/description/))

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/hp/fcm.jpg"